Volunteer Registration

 • Court Runners

-• Court runners support the Scorekeepers / and court coordinators by running information, water, equipment, etc. to and from the volunteer Scorekeeping tent
+• Court runners support the Scorekeepers and court coordinators by running information, water, equipment, etc. to and from the volunteer Scorekeeping tent.

 • Scorekeeping / Support Staff

-• Provide information on tournament rules, how the court winners are determined, playoff schedules, etc.
+• Support the Scorekeeping Committee by fielding general questions, from players, visitors, etc. and provide information on tournament rules, how the court winners are determined, playoff schedules, etc. to players

 • Volunteer Tent